 You should also disconnect any hardware connected to your computer, including printer, phone, camera, external hard drive, and other USB peripherals.
 Sometimes connected devices can be the reason why your system fails during the upgrade.

-To upgrade to Windows 10 from Windows 7, use these steps:
+Use these steps to upgrade to Windows 10 from Windows 7:

-Click the Download tool now button to save the installer on your device.
+Click the Download tool now button and save the installer on your device.

 Double-click the MediaCreationTool.exe to launch the Windows 10 setup wizard.